maximilien/knfun/README.md

 ...
 ```

-If you checkout that branch and build the `summary-fn` with the code in that branch and then create an updated Docker image for the `SummaryFn` service and push it to `docker.io`.
+Next you will need checkout that branch and build the `summary-fn` function with the code in that branch; and then create an updated Docker image for the `SummaryFn` service; and push it to `docker.io`.

 ```bash
 git co summary-fn-async